Understanding Stunt Driving Charges in Ontario

 Immediate Penalties

-The moment you’re charged with stunt driving, the following penalties apply immediately:
+The moment you’re charged with stunt driving in Ontario, the following penalties apply immediately:

 - Vehicle Impoundment: Your vehicle will be impounded for 14 days.
 You are responsible for covering all associated towing and storage fees, which can range from $400 to $1,000.